daenney/daenney.github.io/_posts/2018-10-27-beyondcorp-at-home.md

 ## Installing Keycloak

 Keycloak is a rather complex piece of software but has surprisingly accessible documentation.
-Read it, at least the installation and administration parts, before you get started on this.
+[Read it][kcdocs], at least the installation and administration parts, before you get started on this.

+Though I consider Keycloak to be a complex piece of software it is easy to run thanks to the Docker container they provide and the fact it can use an embedded database.
+You can also use an external database, like MySQL or Postgres, and it comes with clustering and high-availability capabilities.

 I run Keycloak as a Docker container: